TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 Then it reads the position data and check if a control communication is in process.
 It verifies the position data CRC by comparing it with the on-the-fly computation of CRC.
 In case of control communication mode, it backs up the CDS bit and transmits the CDM bit by overriding the clock pulse during the BISS-C cycle timeout phase.
 If the control communication is in progress it goes back to read the position data for the next cycle.
 If the control communication is completed, it updates the control command status, position data status and returns to wait for the next trigger command from ARM.

+\note Firmware running on PRU-ICSS will be remain HALTED if encoder is not detected and application will wait for 5 seconds and exit with error code.

 #####	 Initialization
 \image html biss_initialization.png "Initilization for All Modes"

 Initialization is performed both on the ARM and PRU as shown in the figure above.
 During the initialization, based on the clock frequency selected the PRU detects the Encoder and estimates its processing delay in terms of clock cycles.
 The processing delay is measured 8 times and an average value is used for compensation.
 Note that whenever the user changes the clock frequency, the initialization routine on the PRU is executed to estimate the processing delay.

-If using "Multi Channel with Encoders of Different Make" configuration where load share mode is enabled, one of the cores among enabled cores will be set as the primary core for performing global configurations of PRU-ICSSG's EnDat interface.
+If using "Multi Channel with Encoders of Different Make" configuration where load share mode is enabled, one of the cores among enabled cores will be set as the primary core for performing global configurations of PRU-ICSSG's BISS-C interface.
 These global configurations include clock frequency configuration and TX global re-initialization.

 There needs to be a synchronization between PRUs before changing any global configuration.
 For this purpose, each active PRU core sets synchronization bit before any operation needing synchronization and clears the synchronization bit when it is ready.
 The assigned primary core will wait for all active channel's synchronization bits to be cleared and then perform the global configuration.